metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_storage_v1_manifest.md

 Optional:

-- `selection_attributes` (Attributes List) SelectionAttributes defines K8s node attributes a NodeSet should use when setting the Node Affinity selectors and Elasticsearch cluster awareness attributes for the Elasticsearch nodes.
-The list of SelectionAttributes are used to define Node Affinities and set the node awareness configuration in the running Elasticsearch instance. (see [below for nested schema](#nestedatt--spec--nodes--node_sets--selection_attributes))
+- `selection_attributes` (Attributes List) SelectionAttributes defines K8s node attributes a NodeSet should use when setting the Node Affinity selectors andElasticsearch cluster awareness attributes for the Elasticsearch nodes.
+The list of SelectionAttributes are usedto define Node Affinities and set the node awareness configuration in the running Elasticsearch instance. (see [below for nested schema](#nestedatt--spec--nodes--node_sets--selection_attributes))

 <a id="nestedatt--spec--nodes--node_sets--selection_attributes"></a>
 ### Nested Schema for `spec.nodes.node_sets.selection_attributes`